wavefrontHQ/docs/pages/doc/logging_kuberentes_tutorial.md

         app1-6ddbdb8486-9f762   1/1     Running   0          2m15s
         ```

     1. Tail the logs of the development service.
-Enter the name you copied in the above step in place of `<container_id>`.
         ```
         kubectl logs  <container_id> --follow --namespace development
         ```
+        Here, replace `<container_id>` with the development service name that you copied.

-    1. On a new terminal window, get the name of the staging services, and copy the name.
+    1. In a new terminal window, get the name of the staging services, and copy the name.
         ```
         kubectl get pods --namespace staging
         ```
     1. Tail the logs of the staging service.
-Enter the name you copied in the above step in place of `<container_id>`.
         ```
         kubectl logs <container_id> --follow --namespace staging
         ```
+        Here, replace `<container_id>` with the staging service name that you copied.

 1. Access the services you just started:
-    1. Access the development service using the following URL: [http://localhost:8080/service1](http://localhost:8080/service1)
+    1. To access the development service, use the following URL: [http://localhost:8080/service1](http://localhost:8080/service1)
-    1. Access the staging service using the following URL: [http://localhost:8080/service2](http://localhost:8080/service2)
+    1. To access the staging service, use the following URL: [http://localhost:8080/service2](http://localhost:8080/service2)

 ## Search and Filter Logs